 I have saved and pinned this image dozens of times and am in love with this beautiful, dusty pink!

-This bedroom is a design by Heidi Cailler and in my eyes, she can do no wrong.
-It is named after freshly plastered walls and the heavy dose of yellow pigment in this pink gives it that warmth and total English cottage vibes.
+This master bedroom is a design by Heidi Cailler and in my eyes, she can do no wrong.
+This paint colour is named after freshly plastered walls and the yellow undertones in this pink give it that warmth and total English cottage vibes.
+It looks great when paired with other earth tones throughout the space.

 2 | Seaside Sand by Benjamin Moore